ohostar/text/README.md

 For syntax highlighting, auto-completion, etc. install this extension: **Robot Framework Language Server**

 ### Run Robot tests
+On project you can run test using script **run_robot.py** in the root of Robot test (Test.RobotFramework).

+Currently, using this script, you can run test in two modes:
+- dryrun mode: tests will no be run but, only tests' syntax will be checked
+- runall mode: all existing tests will be run
+> ```
+>  ~\Test.RobotFramework\ $ python run_robot.py dryrun
+>  ~\Test.RobotFramework\ $ python run_robot.py runall
+> ```

+#### Run test manually
 To run all existing test just run the command below in the directory with tests.
 This command will run all files with **.robot** extension and create result report in the directory where command will used.

 > ```
 >  ~\Test.RobotFramework\tests $ robot .